Borneo Airways Limited: 1957–1965: Borneo Airways Ltd.

-1963-1965: Merger with Malaysian Airways
+1963–1965: Merger with Malaysian Airways

 A Malaysian Airways Fokker F27, similar to the aircraft that had been stationed in East Malaysia in 1965.
 The aircraft was introduced in order to replace the aging DC-3 of its Borneo Airways predecessor.

 The possibility of unification between Malayan with Borneo Airways to form Malaysian Airways was purposed as early as April 1963 by Captain R.P Mollard, the General Manager of Malayan Airways, anticipating of the Formation of Malaysia originally scheduled on 31 August 1963.
 In November 1963, Malayan Airways was effectively renamed as Malaysian Airways Limited.

 In April 1964, the Transport Minister of Malaysia, Tan Sri Haji Sardon has mooted the prospect of merger between Malaysian Airways and Borneo Airways.
 The aim was to provide an efficient service under a single company and administration, as well as a better integration of the newborn country.
 An increased air connectivity between East and West Malaysia, together with a uniform rates resulting a reduction of fares within the inter-Borneo flights were also expected following the consolidation.

 It was officially incorporated by then Malaysian Airways (later known as Malaysia-Singapore Airlines, precursor of present-day Singapore Airlines and Malaysia Airlines) on 1 April 1965.
-At the time of the takeover, Borneo Airways fleet consisted of 3 Douglas DC-3 and 2 Scottish Aviation Twin Pioneer aircraft.
+At the time of the takeover, Borneo Airways fleet consisted of 3 Douglas C-47 Dakota and 2 Scottish Aviation Twin Pioneer aircraft.

-Upon the inception, Malaysian Airways stationed 2 40-seater Fokker F27 Friendship to be based in East Malaysia to replace the DC-3 aircraft, and the thinner frontier routes operated by Twin Pioneer aircraft were rebranded from "Ulu Air Service" to "Rural Air Service" under Malaysian Airways.
+Upon the inception, Malaysian Airways stationed 2 40-seater Fokker F27 Friendship to be based in East Malaysia to replace the C-47 aircraft, and the thinner frontier routes operated by Twin Pioneer aircraft were rebranded from "Ulu Air Service" to "Rural Air Service" under Malaysian Airways.